-Some dining experiences are so special that recounting them conjures up adjectives usually reserved for describing works of art.
-Think moving, evocative, and avant-garde.
+Some dining experiences are so special that recounting them conjures up adjectives usually reserved for describing works of art (Think: moving, evocative, and avant-garde).
 Chef Niki Nakayama's Los Angeles-based restaurant offers such an experience.
-Located inside a concrete building on a nondescript corner in Palms, n/naka, one of the most preeminent kaiseki establishments in America, is so innocuous that you might just drive past it if you're not paying attention.
+Located inside a concrete building on a nondescript corner in Palms sits n/naka, one of the most preeminent kaiseki (multi-course) establishments in America.
+And it's so low-key that you might just drive past it if you're not paying attention.

-Behind the unassuming facade, chef Niki Nakayama and her partner and sous chef Carole Iida-Nakayama work in tandem to tantalize diners' taste buds with a 13-course Japenese-inspired meal using local California ingredients that's a veritable feast for the senses.
-Although n/naka opened its doors seven years ago, the fine dining establishment's coveted tables are just as sought after as ever with reservations booked solid three months in advance, a testament to the artful fine dining experience the duo curates each night.
+Behind the unassuming facade, chef Niki Nakayama and her partner and sous chef Carole Iida-Nakayama work in tandem to tantalize diners' taste buds with 13-course Japenese-inspired meals that incorporate local California ingredients.
+Although n/naka opened its doors seven years ago, the eatery's coveted tables are still as hot as ever with reservations booked solid three months in advance—a testament to the artful, Michelin-starred happening the duo curates each night.

-As you might have already guessed, part of what makes n/naka so undeniably special is that modern kaiseki cooking anchors both a menu and a marriage.
-Ahead, we talk to the couple behind L.A.'s hottest restaurant (with the hardest-to-procure dinner reservation) on being partners both in and out of the kitchen.
+Part of what makes n/naka so undeniably special is that its modern kaiseki cooking anchors both a menu and a marriage.
+We asked the couple behind L.A.'s hottest kiaseki restaurant about their partnership, in and out of the kitchen.

-Speaking with Nakayama and Iida-Nakayama, it's clear that serendipity is what brought the two together in the kitchen.
-One day, out of nowhere, Nakayama's sous chef didn't show up at n/naka.
-The restaurant had only been open a year, and Nakayama was struggling to make it work with the limited staff she had.
+After speaking with Niki and Carole, it's clear that serendipity brought them together.
+One day, out of nowhere, Nakayama's sous chef didn't show.
+The restaurant had only been open a year, and Nakayama was already struggling to make it work with the limited staff she had.

-"We'd only been dating for a couple months, and Niki texted me, 'Oh my god, my sous chef didn't show up today.
-I don't know what I'm going to do,'" explained Iida-Nakayama.
-"Luckily, my restaurant was staffed at night, so I was free and I just offered, thinking I could probably help with little tasks at least," recalls Iida-Nakayama.
-"I'd never done fine dining, but I thought maybe I could make the dashi and do all those kinds of basic things for her.
-So, I showed up, and I just never left," she laughs.
+"We'd only been dating for a couple of months, and Niki texted me in a panic, saying 'My sous chef isn't here, and I don't know what I'm going to do,'" explains Iida-Nakayama.
+"Luckily, I was free and I offered to go in," recalls Iida-Nakayama.
+"I'd never done fine dining, but I figured I could make the dashi [soup stock] and do basic things.
+So I showed up, and I just never left," she says, laughing.

-Equally as serendipitous is how the pair ended up together romantically.
-"My family has been visiting her family's sushi restaurant for decades.
-I mean years and years," explains Nakayama.
-When the pair eventually met online Nakayama laughed at the fact that she knew Iida-Nakayama's mother before she knew Iida-Nakayama herself.
+How the pair became romantically involved is also an equally fortuitous story: "My family has been visiting her family's sushi restaurant for decades," explains Nakayama.
+When the pair eventually met online, Nakayama laughed because she realized she knew Iida-Nakayama's mother before ever meeting Iida-Nakayama herself.

-After meeting, the pair also discovered that they only lived about five minutes apart—and both had dogs named Sammy.
-"We were kind of shocked at how many things we had in common, but we had just never met prior to that," says Nakayama.
-"I think it always comes down to how things in life are sort of made better by the right time."
+Upon meeting, the pair also discovered that they only lived about five minutes apart—and both had dogs named Sammy.
+"We were kind of shocked at how many things we had in common," says Nakayama.
+"I think it always comes down to how things in life are made better by happening at the right time."

-Although maintaining both a working and romantic relationship comes with its own set of unique challenges, for Nakayama and Iida-Nakayama, it's surprisingly effortless.
+Although maintaining both a working and romantic relationship comes with unique challenges, Nakayama and Iida-Nakayama say that it's surprisingly effortless.
 "We're really good at being mindful and respectful of one other," explains Nakayama.
-"So that my crazy, mad chef side doesn't lash out at her, I just unleash it on other the people," she jokes.
+"So that my crazy, mad chef side doesn't lash out at her, I just unleash it on other people," she jokes.

-Likewise, Iida-Nakayama doesn't have the magic answer for why the arrangement works so well for the pair.
-"I think we're both at that point in our lives where we've learned enough about ourselves individually to know how to manage our own stress and how to deal with each other's stress," she adds.
-"It's not a conscious thing we have to work at it.
+Iida-Nakayama also has her theories about why their arrangement works so well: "We're both at that point in our lives when we've learned enough about ourselves to know how to manage and deal with our own, and each other's, stress," she adds.
+"It's not a conscious thing.
 It just works."

-Since n/naka's opening in 2011, the restaurant has become much more personal, according to Nakayama.
-"It's a lot more representative who I am and who Carole is," she reveals.
-"We always say that it doesn't really make sense to be traditionalists because we weren't born and raised in Japan, nor did we have that kind of [culinary] training."
+Since n/naka's opening in 2011, the restaurant has become a more personal representation of who the women are, according to Nakayama.
+"We always say that it doesn't make sense to serve traditional Japanese fare because we weren't born and raised in Japan, and we didn't have that type of [culinary] training."

 In fact, n/naka's signature dish is emblematic of this break with tradition.
-The dish, called shiizakana, which essentially translates to "not bound by tradition, chef's choice," is an abalone pasta that wouldn't be served as a course in a traditional kaiseki meal in Japan, confesses Nakayama.
-In kaiseki, "There is a little bit of a leeway in that a chef can choose a dish that is very personal to them," Nakayama explains.
+Shiizakana, which loosely means, "not bound by tradition; chef's choice," is an abalone pasta that wouldn't normally be served in a traditional Japanese kaiseki dinner.
+In kaiseki, "there's a little leeway for the chef to choose a dish that's very personal to them," Nakayama explains.

-In our menu, "We want to incorporate what it is that is true to us, which is our upbringing here in California, into the food," explains Nakayama.
-"So it's a natural evolution to add little elements into the cuisine that aren't traditionally Japanese," she adds.
+In our menu, "We incorporate whatever it is that's true to us, such as inspiration from both our California upbringings, into the food," adds Nakayama.
+"It's from our natural evolution that we'll add elements that aren't traditionally Japanese," she adds.